-On March 20, 2015, legislation was proclaimed by the Lieutenant-Governor in Council to establish the Public Service Pension Plan Fund (the PSPP Fund), and to create the trustee of the PSPP Fund, the PSPP Corporation (the Corporation), effective March 31, 2015.
-The assets of the Public Service Pension Plan of \$5.6 billion contained in the Newfoundland and Labrador Pooled Pension Fund under the Pension Funding Act was transferred to the PSPP Fund.
-The affairs of the PSPP Fund will be managed by the new trustee, the Corporation.
-A service level agreement was signed between the Corporation and Government to allow Government to continue to administer the Fund for an interim period of 12 months and the responsibility for the accrued benefit obligation of the PSPP Fund of approximately \$7.9 billion will now be shared between the two parties as per the Joint Sponsorship Agreement.
+On August 31, 2016, legislation was proclaimed by the Lieutenant-Governor in Council to establish the Teachers' Pension Plan Fund (the TPP Fund), and to create the trustee of the TPP Fund, the Teachers' Pension Plan Corporation (the Corporation).
+The net assets available for benefits of the TPP of \$3.0 billion contained in the Newfoundland and Labrador Pooled Pension Fund under the Pensions Funding Act were transferred to the TPP Fund effective August 31, 2016.
+The affairs of the TPP Fund will be managed by the new trustee, the Corporation.
+In the interim, a service level agreement has been executed between the Corporation and the Government to allow Government to continue to administer the Fund for an interim period of 7 months with the possibility to extend for an additional 12 months.